-- AR 455 Materials and Methods for Teaching Art in Middle School/High School.
+AR 455 Materials and Methods for Teaching Art in P-12.
 3 Semester Hours.
 (Lab fee.)
-Prerequisite: Full standing as a student in the Teacher Education Program and senior standing at Athens State University.
+Prerequisite: Admission to the TEP Program.

 This course must be taken the semester prior to internship.
 (Offered Fall and Spring.)
 Senior methods portfolio must be submitted during this class.
 Field experience required.
-Students will study the unique dynamics of teaching and assessing a comprehensive arts education to secondary level children.
-Students will examine how learning about art relates to adolescents' perception, cognition, questioning, and interpretation processes.
-Students will pursue inquiry into the relationship between creating and a philosophical investigation about art.
+Students will study the unique dynamics of teaching and assessing a comprehensive arts education to elementary and secondary level students.
+Students will examine how learning about art relates to students perception, cognition, questioning, and interpretation processes.
+Students will pursue inquiry into the relationship between creating art and a philosophical investigation about art.
 Students will study multicultural approaches to teaching art.
 Students will study contextual art criticism.
 Students will learn how to find and develop art resources for the classroom.
 Students will learn how to use the integration of other subjects into art thinking and into the creation of art.
 Students will learn methods for introducing aesthetics in educational settings.
-Students observe secondary education pratices in a working art classroom.
-Students will learn to give instruction to help their own students prepare an art portfolio that synthesizes knowledge, skills, and dispositions in art and pedagogy deveoped through a comprehensive art education curriculum.
-Students will implement an art lesson plan, first, in the university classroom and then in a secondary educational setting under the supervision of that classroom's instructor. - AR 460 Special Workshop.
+Students will observe education practices in a working art classroom.
+Students will learn to give instruction to help their own students prepare an art portfolio that synthesizes knowledge, skills, and dispositions in art and pedagogy developed through a comprehensive art education curriculum.
+Students will create and implement an art lesson plan, first, in the university classroom and then in a school setting to age appropriate-students.

+- AR 460 Special Workshop.
 3 Semester Hours.
 Arts and Crafts. - AR 461 Special Workshop in Sculpture.
 3 Semester Hours.